Welcome to this short, very informative video slide presentation.

 Jeff Williams

-Attack Upon the Middle Class
+Attack Upon the Middle Class Should Encourage You To Become Your Own Boss

 If you've read even one evening newspaper or watched just one network news broadcast recently, you've likely heard this phrase intoned: "America's middle class is under attack".